electrafrost/tax-residency-to-network-residency/README.md

 # From Tax Residency to Network Residency

-A strategic position paper on the fiscal development path of network societies.
+A strategic position paper on the tax jurisdictional development path of network societies.

 ## Thesis